THE ROLE OF ART IN SOCIETY:

 returning they had isolated a few wooden staffs as a basic

-computer = machine).
-Also they were wanting to define a machine,
+Also the students were wanting to define a machine,

 �machine = Tool